Changing the discs and brake pads of a vehicle is a common task in workshops.

 Recommendation

 Manufacturers usually mark a periodicity to change the brake discs and pads depending on their type.
-However, the driving style, the type of vehicle (weight, PMA, power, etc.) and its general use are what determine the precise moment for its replacement.
+However, the driving style, the type of vehicle (weight, PMA, power, etc.), and its general use are what determine the precise moment for its replacement.

 As a general rule, discs are usually renewed every two pad changes, although it is always advisable to check them each time they are replaced.
-In the case of the pads, the normal thing is that those of the front wheels suffer a more accelerated wear than those of the rear wheels.
+In the case of the pads, the normal thing is that those of the front wheels suffer more accelerated wear than those of the rear wheels.

 Check the level and condition of the brake fluid.
 The fluid must be replaced according to the manufacturer’s instructions.